ASCRees/TypeScript-Katas/README.md

 ## christmas_tree

-> Generates a christmas tree using \* based upon a given number of rows
+> Generates a christmas tree using \* based upon a given number of rows.

 ![image](https://user-images.githubusercontent.com/28151071/77850704-28ccd100-71cc-11ea-83b3-ab764c7071b8.png)

 ## curried_function

-> This shows an example of a type of function that accepts multiple parameters one parameter at a time and return a function after each parameter to accept the next parameter.
+> This shows an example of a type of function that accepts multiple parameters, one parameter at a time and returns a function after each parameter to accept the next parameter.

 ![image](https://user-images.githubusercontent.com/28151071/77850720-4306af00-71cc-11ea-9f28-756b1f27df6a.png)

 ## morse_code_translator

-> This takes a string of text and converts it to morse code or vice versa
+> This takes a string of text and converts it to morse code or vice versa.
-> Calling the function morse.convertToMorseCode will convert to morse code
+> Calling the function morse.convertToMorseCode will convert a string to morse code.
-> Calling morse.convertFromMorseCode will convert from morse code
+> Calling morse.convertFromMorseCode will convert from morse code to the original string.

 ![image](https://user-images.githubusercontent.com/28151071/77850743-5f0a5080-71cc-11ea-81ee-32da24ea192a.png)

 ## pig_latin

-> Returns a given in pig latin.
+> Returns a given string in pig latin.
 > Take the first letter of each word of the string and put it on the end then add "ay"
 > So "Hello" would become "elloHay"